 On September 6th 1944 the British Guards Armored division attacked across the Albert canal in Beringen.
 They were not expecting any significant German resistance and were hoping to be on the Belgian / Dutch border later that day.
 However the Germans were building a new defensive line behind that same Albert canal.
 It took four days of heavy fighting before a bridge across the next canal was captured, the now famous Joe’s Bridge across the Meuse-Escaut canal at Neerpelt.

-In this tour we are going to follow the main line of advance of the Guards Armored division, starting at Beringen.
+In this tour we are going to follow the main line of advance of the Guards Armored division, starting at Beringen move to Beverlo and Heppen.
 We will then move forward towards Hechtel which took 5 days of heavy fighting to secure.
 We end this tour at Neerpelt where we will visit Joe’s Bridge and talk about the capture of the bridge and the subsequent German attempts to retake it.

 - Beringen Bridgehead

 - Capture of Joe’s Bridge